R0kkxSynetique/R0kkxSynetique/README.md

 ### Hi there 👋
-I'm a second year IT specialist apprentice at [CPNV](https://www.cpnv.ch/).
+I'm a third year IT specialist apprentice at [CPNV](https://www.cpnv.ch/).
 I don't have many projects done yet as I still need to learn the basics, but it'll come with time.
 I'm currently interested in web development which will be a majority of the courses I'll be undertaking during this year.

 ## Finished projects so far